CDM1619/CDM1619.github.io/_pages/about.md

 # 🔥 News
-- *2024.08*: &nbsp;🎉🎉 1 paper gets accepted on Nature Machine Intelligence.
+- *2024.08*: &nbsp;🎉🎉 One paper gets accepted on Nature Machine Intelligence.
 - *2024.08*: &nbsp;🎉🎉 Being among the first cohort of students at the National School of Artificial Intelligence.

 # 📝 Publications